syncfusion-content/wpf-docs/wpf/SfDiagram/Snapping/CustomSnapping.md

 control: SfDiagram
 documentation: ug
 ---
-# Custom snapping
+# Custom Snapping

 Snapping process can be customized by changing its snapping interval and snapping angle.

-## Changing the Snapping interval
+## Changing the snapping interval

 Snapping helps you to drag or resize the elements completely and sharp from one position to another position by some amount of distance.
-This snapping distance can be customized using `SnapInterval` property of `SnapSettings` class.
+This snapping distance can be customized using the `SnapInterval` property of `SnapSettings` class.
 Default snapping interval is 20.

 {% tabs %}
 {% highlight xaml %}